Summary

 Verify permissions

-- Verify that the folder is shared properly on the server.
-See Verify my data file permissions are correctly set.
+- Verify that the data file permissions are correct on the server.

 On the Server